-Vetting checks are required for any adult and young people aged 16/17 years working with or responsible for young people in Swim Ireland.
+Vetting checks are required every three years for any adult and young people aged 16/17 years working with or responsible for young people in Swim Ireland.
 Vetting checks will be carried out by Swim Ireland and Swim Ulster.
 For those resident or working in Ireland this is done through the National Vetting Bureau (NVB).
 For those resident or working in Northern Ireland this is done through Access NI (ANI).

 The National Vetting Bureau and Access NI applications are processed through an online system.
 There are differences in each system, and both require a paper form to validate your identification.
 This is a legal requirement.
 Parent/Guardian consent is required for applicants aged 16 or 17 years old.

 The application forms also contain instructions for completion so read through carefully before applying to make sure you have all the correct information to hand and know the process before you proceed.
 Please also read the Swim Ireland Vetting Policy for more information or if your question is not answered.